AramCodes/AramCodes/README.md

 * 🌍  I'm based in Orlando
 * 🖥️  See my portfolio at [MyPortfolio](http://aramcodes.github.io/portfolio/)
 * ✉️  You can contact me at [johnnyvalcourt@yahoo.com](mailto:johnnyvalcourt@yahoo.com)
-* 🧠  I'm strengthening Java skills and afterward will learn a CMS
+* 🧠  I'm strengthening my Java skills, learning AI, and afterward I will learn a CMS
 * 🤝  I'm open to collaborating on Projects
 * ⚡  I have trained in coding and trained with computers in general(CompTIA A+)